 It is yours and it is the ultimate asset.

 Growing an email list should be a priority for EVERY business.

-Yes, to EARN backlinks, people must see your content.
+Yes, to EARN backlinks, people must see your information.

-Invisible content doesn’t get backlinks, no matter how good it is.
+Invisible information doesn’t get backlinks, no matter how good it is.